Anna Christie (1930 German-language film): Plot

-Chris Christofferson (Hans Junkermann), the alcoholic skipper of a coal barge in New York, receives a letter from his estranged twenty-year-old daughter Anna "Christie" Christofferson (Greta Garbo).
+Chris Christofferson, the alcoholic skipper of a coal barge in New York, receives a letter from his estranged twenty-year-old daughter Anna "Christie" Christofferson.
 She tells him that she'll be leaving Minnesota to stay with him.
 Chris had left Anna 15 years ago to be raised by relatives who live on a farm in the countryside of St. Paul and has not seen her since.

 Anna Christie arrives, an emotionally wounded woman with a dishonorable, hidden past, having worked as a prostitute for two years, after fleeing the farm where she had been greatly overworked and then raped.
-She moves to the barge to live with her father, who, one night, rescues Matt (Theo Shall) from the sea.
+She moves to the barge to live with her father, who, one night, rescues Matt from the sea.
 Anna and Matt fall in love and she has the best days of her life.
 However, when Matt proposes marriage, she is reluctant, haunted by her past.
 Matt insists and compels Anna to tell him the truth.